nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Introducing **MediConnect** - the hospital management application designed to  **streamline patient management, doctor coordination, and hospital billing.** As a centralised platform, **MediConnect** offers healthcare professionals and administrative staff an efficient solution to manage administrative matters in local clinics.
+Introducing **MediConnect** - the clinical management application designed to  **streamline patient management, doctor coordination, and hospital billing.** As a centralised platform, **MediConnect** offers healthcare professionals and administrative staff an efficient solution to manage administrative matters in local clinics.
 The app simplifies the organization and maintenance of patient and doctor data, appointments and billing records. <br>